Gaza Middle East Crisis

 Celebrating diversity through creativity, music & conversation

 Make a difference in 2024: Join the GOAL team

 GOAL works with communities facing extreme poverty and crisis

 GOAL was founded by former Irish Press journalist, John O’Shea in 1977 when he saw the plight of street children in Kolkata (Calcutta) first-hand.
 Over the last 47 years GOAL has responded to many of the world’s major humanitarian crises, working with vulnerable communities in more than 60 countries.

 Where there is need, GOAL is present

-Every day, more than 2,400 GOAL staff work to improve the lives of those affected by conflict and natural disaster.
-Last year they reached more than five million people in 13 countries across Africa, the Middle East and Latin America.
+Every day, more than 3,000 GOALies work to improve the lives of those affected by conflict and natural disaster.
+Over the last year GOAL teams have reached more than 14 million people in 14 countries across Europe, Africa, the Middle East and Latin America.

 Reaching communities far and wide

 GOAL delivers programmes in Emergency Response, Food & Nutrition Security, Resilient Health and Sustainable Livelihoods.
 We also promote Global Citizenship, recognising that we all share responsibility for a better world.